danielabar/meblog/src/markdown/rails-query-perf.md

 end
 ```

 Specifying `algorithm: :concurrently` tells PostgreSQL to add the index without locking the table.
-This way the application will remain responsive while the migration is running.
+This means the `trips` table can continue to be queried while the index is being added, which keeps the application responsive.
+The trade-off with `:concurrently` is that it makes the operation take about twice as long.

-`disable_ddl_transaction!` disables the transaction for Data Definition Language statements, which is needed to create the index `concurrently`.
+`disable_ddl_transaction!` disables the transaction for DDL (Data Definition Language) statements, because the concurrent approach can't be executed inside a transaction.

 With this change in place, `bin/rails db:migrate` completes successfully and the index is now added.